 Months of entry

 This MSc is aimed at students who wish to extend their knowledge and expertise in the eye as an integrated biological system.
-The programme provides a unique and integrated review of the physiology and biology of the eye, covering molecular and developmental cell biology, complex genetics, immunology and behavioural neuroscience.
+The programme provides a unique and integrated review of the physiology and biology of the eye, covering molecular and developmental cell biology, complex genetics, visual neuroscience, stem cells and eye repair.

 The UCL Institute of Ophthalmology is one of the premier centres in the world for the study of vision and the mechanisms, diagnosis and therapy of eye disease.
 We embrace fundamental research, through the entire spectrum of translational medicine to clinical trials.